 Visiting Trümmelbach Falls whenever you are in Lauterbrunnen is easy, convenient, and affordable.
-It is one of the incredible attractions of nature in this wonderful region, and is a popular spot to visit.
+It is one of the incredible attractions of nature in this wonderful region and is a popular spot to visit.

 Lauterbrunnen: Home of Trümmelbach Falls

 Located in the valley that has 72 waterfalls, Trümmelbach Falls offers a glimpse of ten.
 Trümmelbach Falls are located in Lauterbrunnen, a village tucked away at the bottom of a magnificent U-shaped valley in Switzerland.
 Amidst many waterfalls, Lauterbrunnen is an enchanting village.
-It is also convenient starting point for exploring the Jungfrau Region.
+It is also a convenient starting point for exploring the Jungfrau Region.